-In 1995, Moby released his first full-length techno album, Everything is Wrong, and the record quickly became both a commercial and critical success.
-He followed in 1996 with a punk rock album, Animal Rights, and in 1997 with I Like to Score, a collection of his music that has been featured in various films.
-Moby then achieved worldwide fame and success with his 1999 album, Play.
-The album sold over 9 million copies worldwide,
+In 1995, Moby released his first full-length techno album, Everything is Wrong, which was quickly deemed both a commercial and critical success.
+He followed in 1996 with a punk rock album, Animal Rights, and in 1997 with I Like to Score, a collection of his music featured in various films.
+Moby went on to garner worldwide fame with the release of his 1999 album, Play.
+The album, featuring the hit singles "Natural Blues" and "Porcelain," sold more than 9 million copies worldwide.

-and featured the hit singles "Natural Blues" and "Porcelain."
-He followed Play with 18, another wildly successful album that sold over 4 million copies across the globe.
-Moby has since released three more albums, Hotel (2005), Last Night (2008) and Wait For Me (2009), on his own Little Idiot record label.
+Moby followed Play with 18, another wildly successful album that sold more than 4 million copies across the globe.
+The electronic singer-songwriter has since released several more albums, including Hotel (2005), Last Night (2008), Wait For Me (2009), Destroyed (2011) and Wait for Me (2013).

-Asked what he strives to achieve in his music, Moby answers that he wants to make music that not only entertains but performs a function.
-"Music can always serve a role in people's lives when it's emotional and warm and inviting and beautiful," he says.
+Asked what he strives to achieve through his music, Moby says that he wants to make music that not only entertains, but performs a function.
+"Music can always serve a role in people's lives when it's emotional and warm and inviting and beautiful," he said.
 And while he does not fear the day when he is no longer a celebrity, Moby readily admits that he enjoys indulging in the spoils of fame.
-"I hope that when I find myself no longer a public figure, which could be in six months or two weeks or 10 years or whenever, I can give it up gracefully and not be bitter," he says.
-"But for now sometimes it's fun indulging in the pitfalls a little bit."
+"I hope that when I find myself no longer a public figure, which could be in six months or two weeks or 10 years, or whenever, I can give it up gracefully and not be bitter," he said.
+"But for now, sometimes it's fun indulging in the pitfalls a little bit."